next-ventures/rnode-client-js/README.md

 ## Web (HTTP)

-In the browser connection to RNode can be done with **RNode Web API**.
+In the dbrowser connection to RNode can be done with **RNode Web API**.
 It's also possible to use gRPC with the proxy.
 Web API has only defined schema in Scala source, for the new info please check [Bigsur issue 2974](https://github.com/bigsur/bigsur/issues/2974).

 <details>